That's right! Ninety-three percent of SCC's 2014-2015 graduates found work or continued their education.

 Get started by reading our Pre-health Admission Requirements.

-The program admits 24 new students one time per year in the Winter Quarter (January).
 Acceptance to the program is contingent upon successful completion of the prerequisite courses.
-Refer to Program Requirements for further details.
+Refer to the New Admission Criteria and Program Requirements for further details.

 It appears your Web browser is not configured to display PDF files.
 You can download the PDF file here.